pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 The images were taken from a clean dataset and the image selection was done in such a way that no class imbalance problem exists.

-The only steps taken for pre-processing are:
+The steps taken for pre-processing are:

-- Image Resizing - The images are resized into three different sizes before being fed to the models:
+- **Image Resizing** - The images are resized into three different sizes before being fed to the models:
   - 25x25
   - 50x50
   - 100x100 (original size)
+- **Image Intensity Scaling** - The image intensities were scaled to range [0,1].
-- Image Augmentation - The images are passed through the image augmentation module of Keras library before being fed to the model.
+- **Image Augmentation** - The images are passed through the image augmentation module of Keras library before being fed to the model.
 The following modifications are done to the images during augmentation:
   - rotation
   - width shift
   - height shift